timofeysie/redux-typescript-example/README.md

 Tests:       7 passed, 7 total
 ```

+(To add to the page writings\redux-essentials-app-in-typescript.md)

+## Summary so far

 This is the end of step three.
 I hope you have a good idea now of how to incorporate TypeScripts and unit testing into a React app using the Redux toolkit.

+The commit for the above add post form work can be found [here](https://github.com/timofeysie/redux-typescript-example/commit/2d18b74728fe01bc8eb5b1c41b3a7d896b3787df).

 In [the next step](https://redux.js.org/tutorials/essentials/part-4-using-data) the following will be covered: